cthoyt/cthoyt.github.io/software.md

 ## Training

 I care very deeply about reproducibility, especially in scientific software development.
-I've created several resources including blog posts, videos, and repositories.
+However, this is not one of the core values taught by most PIs, nor are the core skills part of either scientific or informatics curricula.
+I'm generating some resources to help fill that gap:

 - [Blog: Dealing with Big Pull Requets]({% post_url 2020-03-20-how-to-fix-your-monolithic-pull-request %})
 - [Blog: Flake8]({% post_url 2020-04-25-how-to-code-with-me-flake8 %})